31 May A Beginner’s Guide to Interrailing Europe – Backpack Europe by Rail

 If you travel on an overnight train, there may be a variety of configurations.
 Some of these trains combine regular seats with couchettes and sleepers.
 Others have only couchettes and sleepers.
 Including at least a couchette in your budget is highly recommended; why would you want to be slumped in a tight seat all night?

 Supplement charges are something you will encounter with overnight rides.
 A couchette supplement is a relatively small addition to your budget.
 If you strive for more comfort, a sleeper gives you more room at a higher price.
 Yet it is still economical.
-As was stated earlier, these add-on costs are lower in eastern Europe than they are in western countries.
+As was stated earlier, these add-on costs are lower for train travel in eastern Europe than they are in western countries.

 - Couchettes: A couchette is basically a small padded bunk.
 You have a rug and pillow.
 Typically there are four or six of them in a train compartment.